-In preparing to write this piece, I looked at a lot of blogs and review articles on the subject of the best android tablets for making art, and I noticed a couple of things.
+In preparing to write this piece, I looked at a lot of blogs and review articles on the subject of the best android tablet for drawing & making art, and I noticed a couple of things.

 While I certainly don’t want to dis any other sites, reviewers or articles, it became clear to me that we really need an up-to-date and helpful article talking about making art on the Android platform.

-We will talk about Samsung, and their three best options for Android art tablets, and then mention the surprisingly good and inexpensive Simbans PicassoTab, and finally visit the idea of the separate drawing display tablet – especially the amazing new Wacom One, which seems the perfect choice to use with an Android tablet or phone.
+We will talk about Samsung, and their three best options for Android art tablets, and then mention the surprisingly good and inexpensive Simbans Picasso Tab, and finally visit the idea of the separate drawing display tablet – especially the amazing new Wacom One, which seems the perfect choice to use with an Android tablet or phone.

 In this section we’re going to talk about three different Samsung tablets, all of which do a very good job in helping an artist create beautiful art, and all of which are great artist tools and great Android tablets:

-All three of these Samsung models are good, basic tablets, and each has excellent performance for its price range.
+All three of these Samsung Galaxy Tab models are good, basic tablets, and each has excellent performance for its price range.
 And all three can be used as art tablets, for painting, drawing, editing artwork and retouching photographs.

-And all three of these Samsung tablets come standard with the newly redesigned S Pen, which feels better and has less lag than previous Samsung pens.
+And all three of these Samsung Galaxy Tab tablets come standard with the newly redesigned S Pen, which feels better and has less lag than previous Samsung pens.
 In fact, the amount of lag some artists and reviewers experienced with the older Samsung pens was often cited in reviews, but I had no problems, and the new pen seems much improved.
 Sure, while this pen has tilt control and 4.096 sensitivity levels, it is not as quick or as sensitive as the iPad or Wacom pens, but I have to say that overall the pen-to-screen experience with all 3 Samsung tablets was quite satisfying and useful.

 But let’s look at them one at a time, so that you can make the best decision about which is the best android tablet for you and your artwork.

-I am configuring the Samsung Galaxy Tab S7+ and Samsung Galaxy Tab S7 with 256 GB internal storage, and 8 GB RAM – really the minimum amounts for a top-level artist tablet – while the Samsung Galaxy Tab S6 Lite comes standard with 4 GB RAM – for the S6 Lite I prefer the less expensive 64 GB internal storage, since you can get a better deal on third-party SD storage cards and have a lot more storage space.
+I am configuring the Samsung Galaxy Tab S7+ and Samsung Galaxy Tab S7 with 256 GB internal storage, and 8 GB RAM – really the minimum amounts for a top-level artist tablet – while the Samsung Galaxy Tab S6 Lite comes standard with 4 GB RAM – for the Samsung Galaxy Tab S6 Lite I prefer the less expensive 64 GB internal storage, since you can get a better deal on third-party SD storage cards and have a lot more storage space.
 For instance, the SanDisk 512GB Extreme microSDXC is fast, rugged and extremely reliable (and, in fact, highly recommended for any tablet in this article).

-The Samsung Galaxy S7 has a smaller screen than the S7+, and noticeably less resolution, brightness and contrast.
+The Samsung Galaxy Tab S7 has a smaller screen than the Galaxy Tab S7+, and noticeably less resolution, brightness and contrast.
 The colors seem less vivid as well, but that might be because of these other factors.
 Overall, it is not nearly as satisfying to work on, especially in comparison to its bigger brother.

-In fact, the screen is quite beautiful for this price category, and is very usable for most artists.
-The pen-to-screen experience is also far, far superior to other brands, and I never had any issues with performance running any of the available art software.
-Overall performance as a tablet is also great for its price range, and the camera is better than its numbers might suggest, but you should know that the S6 Lite does not have a SIM card slot, and cannot be used as a cellphone.
+In fact, the screen on Samsung Galaxy Tab S6 is quite beautiful for this price category, and is very usable for most artists.
+The pen-to-screen drawing experience is also far, far superior to other brands, and I never had any issues with performance running any of the available art software.
+Overall performance as a tablet is also great for its price range, and the camera is better than its numbers might suggest, but you should know that the Samsung Galaxy Tab S6 Lite does not have a SIM card slot, and cannot be used as a cellphone.

-The lowest priced recommendation in my 2021 review and buyer’s guide of the best Android tablets for artists, the Simbans PicassoTab is designed with an artist in mind, and for making art it is a good tablet and an even better value.
+The lowest priced recommendation in my guide of the best Android tablets for artists, the Simbans Picasso Tab is designed with an artist in mind, and for making art it is a good tablet and an even better value.

-Designed for young artists and people just starting out, The Simbans PicassoTab will not offer the best specifications or performance, but its pen-to-screen experience is surprisingly satisfying, and it definitely offers enough sensitivity and precision for an aspiring artist to grow with.
-The PicassoTab includes a nice stylus and comes equipped with Autodesk Sketchbook and Artflow Paint Draw Sketchbook, and also has a nice case included.
+Designed for young artists and people just starting out, The Simbans Picasso Tab will not offer the best specifications or performance, but its pen-to-screen experience is surprisingly satisfying, and it definitely offers enough sensitivity and precision for an aspiring artist to grow with.
+The Picasso Tab includes a nice stylus and comes equipped with Autodesk Sketchbook and Artflow Paint Draw Sketchbook, and also has a nice case included.